 ‘I knew I wanted to be involved in movies but I just didn’t know even how to turn a camera on really.’

-After applying for Transitions 20/40, Mark met Andy Dougan, a screen tutor at the RCS.
+After applying for Transitions, Mark met Andy Dougan, a film tutor at the RCS.
 Mark relished the opportunity to be critical about film and to write scripts, but he was worried about his lack of camera and real screen experience.
-On Transitions 20/40 Mark progressed quickly because he had access to cameras and equipment for the first time.
+On Transitions, Mark progressed quickly because he had access to cameras and equipment for the first time.
 He has now been able to use the equipment in the RCS to practice his craft and importantly to make his audition film for the degree application.

-Mark has learned about the varying career options available to him through screen.
-The skills he is learning on Transitions 20/40 have increased the amount of jobs he is able to do on a film.
+Mark has learned about the varying career options available to him through film.
+The skills he is learning on Transitions have increased the amount of jobs he is able to do on a film.

 ‘I knew I wanted to be a scriptwriter, but this has given me a lot more options about what I’d want to do.’

-As well as signposting options and giving Mark opportunities to try different roles in a film crew, he has also realised what personal characteristics are necessary and desirable for practicing professionals.
+As well as signposting options and giving Mark opportunities to try different roles in a film crew, he has also realised what personal characteristics are necessary and desirable for practising professionals.